myrne/faithful/README.md

 ### faithtful.dir

-`faithful.dir` logs the resolved value of the promise using `console.dir`, and the failure value with `console.error` otherwise.
+`faithful.dir` logs the fulfillment value of the promise using `console.dir`, and the failure value with `console.error` otherwise.

 ```coffee
 faithful.dir faithful.return abc:123